We’re baaaaack! And, Holy Moly, you guys- Greece was everything I thought it would be…and MORE.

 - Boat- We took a sunset cruise on our last night (see above) and they fed us a delicious Greek meal on board!

-- For the Ferry you can actually purchase First Class tickets.
-This will get you access to the top floor of the ferry, with big cozy chairs, tables, and full food/drink waiter service.
+- For the Ferry you can actually purchase different level tickets.
+The highest level will get you access to the top floor of the ferry, with big cozy chairs, tables, and full food/drink waiter service.
 The ferry ride is a little over 2 hours- with stops, so it’s worth it if you want to avoid the big crowds and really relax for the ride!
 Also, PRINT your ferry tickets in advance!

 - Most of the nice restaurants give you a shot of Ouzo after dinner.
 I’m not a huge fan of hard liquor or shots, but didn’t want to insult the waiters so I wound up pouring mine into my water glass most nights!
 Ha…just be prepared!